CreativePenguin/nounGenerator/README.md

 Then go to the link http://127.0.0.1:5000/ (listed in terminal)

 ## Contributions
-Fork it master and request a pull
+Fork repo, edit master branch and request a pull